 Lee Vreeland, an alumna of William & Mary’s School of Education, was recently named the next CEO and president of An Achievable Dream, a nonprofit school organization that operates public schools in Newport News, Virginia Beach, and Henrico County.
 An Achievable Dream (AAD) takes students from economically and educationally disadvantaged households and gives them the skills and opportunities to succeed and break the cycle of poverty.
-Vreeland will start in her new positions in fall 2018 after the retirement of her predecessor, Kathy Edwards.
+Vreeland will start in her new position in Fall 2019 after the retirement of her predecessor, Kathy Edwards.

 Vreeland started with AAD as the special events coordinator in the corporate office in 1997, then became the high school counselor after completing her M.Ed. in School Counseling at W&M. She then was promoted to Director of Operations and Student Services and served in that role until 2014, when the school organization opened Seatack Elementary An Achievable Dream Academy in Virginia Beach and she was named Vice President of Academics.
 Currently, the organization operates two schools in partnership with Newport News Public Schools and one each in partnership with Virginia Beach City Public Schools and Henrico County Public Schools.